-Underlying profits and earnings per share based on underlying profits are categorised as non-IFRS financial information and therefore have been presented in compliance with ASIC Regulatory Guide 230 - Disclosing non-IFRS information, issued in December 2011.
+Underlying profits and earnings per share based on underlying profits are categorised as non-IFRS Financial information and therefore have been presented in compliance with ASIC Regulatory Guide 230- Disclosing non-IFRS information issued in December 2011.
 Underlying adjustments have been considered in relation to their size and nature, and have been adjusted from the Statutory information for disclosure purposes to assist readers to better understand the financial performance of the underlying business in each reporting period.
-These adjustments include legal settlement of the long standing DTM Warehouse Fire claim.
+These adjustments include the Aurizon settlement and Arrium recovery and restructure costs.
 The exclusion of these items provides a result which, in the Directors view, is more closely aligned with the ongoing operations of the Consolidated Group.
-The non-IFRS information has not been subject to review by the auditor.
+The non-IFRS information has not been subject to audit or review by the auditor.